 Causes of Jaundice in Children

 There are many ways to identify jaundice, some of the symptoms of this condition are:

-- The white part of the eyes turns yellow
+- The skin and the white part of the eyes turn yellow

 - Frequent high fevers